Zedb0T/Opengoal-Twitch-CrowdControl/README.md

 - `#stop`	Stop allowing commands to come through.
 - `#active`	See all active commands in chat.
 - `#finalboss`	A special mode to make final boss easier.
 Doubles the cooldowns of harmful commands and disables some others.
-- `#targetmode` Switches the game to Target Mode.
+- `#targetmode` Toggles Target Mode.
 Users will need to put the name of the player (or `all`) at the end of a command to target them.
 Useful for when there's multiple players.
-- `#costmode` Switches the game to Cost Mode.
+- `#costmode` Toggles Cost Mode.
 Commands cost credits, and users start with 1000 and gain 5 every 30 seconds.